adriangb/scikeras/docs/source/notebooks/DataTransformers.md

 Note that in addition to the usual `transform` and `inverse_transform` methods, we implement the `get_metadata` method to return the `n_classes_` attribute.

-Lets test our transformer with the same dataset we previoulsy used to test our model:
+Lets test our transformer with the same dataset we previously used to test our model:

 ```python
 tf = MultiOutputTransformer()